THE ULTIMATE PACKING LIST FOR A TREK TO MACHU PICCHU

 Daypacks can be any size for hiking, but we recommend that you bring a smaller sized bag.
 Bags that are larger than 25L are not allowed inside Machu Picchu.
 If you bring a bag larger than 25L you will simply need to rent a locker for your bag outside Machu Picchu (10 Soles).

-You will carry all of the items throughout the day in this pack.
+You will carry all of the items you need during the day in this pack.
 This includes: 2-3L of water, snacks, rain poncho, camera, wet wipes, toilet paper, medicine, camera/phone, cash, sunscreen, bug spray, etc.

 Large Bag or Suitcase

 On your way to Peru you will want to pack most of your hiking equipment in a large bag or suitcase - including your clothes, hiking boots, toiletries, sleeping bag (if you choose not to rent one from us).
 You do not need to bring a tent or mess kit for meals.
 The night before your trek we will come to your hotel with duffel bags that you will fill with your personal items.
-You will transfer the personal items you'll need throughout the trek from your suitcase/bag to our duffel and you'll be able to store the suitcase at your hotel during your trek.
+After the briefing you will transfer the personal items you'll need throughout the trek from your suitcase/bag to our duffel bag and you'll be able to store the suitcase at your hotel during your trek.
 Our Porters will carry these duffel bags throughout the trek.
-All of our treks prices, EXCEPT treks on the Inca Trail, include the cost of a Porter.
+All of our treks prices include the cost of a Porter, EXCEPT treks on the Classic Inca Trail.